mrjgamble/K2DataScience/Projects/project2-predictive-modeling/README.md

 ![class_lr_ef_results](https://github.com/mrjgamble/K2DataScience/blob/master/Projects/project2-predictive-modeling/reports/figures/class_lr_ef_results.png)

 As we originally thought, this model will not work.
-Looking at the classification report, we know that the model is not even predicting the default class.
+Looking at the classification report, we know that the model is not predicting the default class.
 We need to build a more robust model.

 ![class_lr_ef_classification_report](https://github.com/mrjgamble/K2DataScience/blob/master/Projects/project2-predictive-modeling/reports/figures/class_lr_ef_classification_report.png)

-## Logistic Regression (All Features)
+#### Logistic Regression (All Features)
 We began on one extreme, using only engineered features.
 Our second model tests the other extreme, using all features when building a model.

-The Lending Club dataset contains features that relate to Lending Club's own risk classification (e.g. loan grade, sub grade, loan status) as well as the current health status of a loan (e.g. current payments, interest collected, late fees collected).
+The Lending Club dataset contains features that relate to Lending Club's own risk classification (e.g. loan grade, subgrade, loan status) as well as the current health status of a loan (e.g. current payments, interest collected, late fees collected).

 Since we want to create a model that determines default status before a loanee receives the loan, features related to risk & current health status of a loan were removed.
 Features included:

 * total_pymnt